-Revive IT would advise that you read both the ‘What you need to know’ and ‘Good vs Bad service’ pages before you complete your checklist.
+Revive IT would advise that you read both the ‘What you need to know’ and ‘What to expect’ pages before you complete your checklist.

 - Research – Have you paid attention to detail on the IT recyclers website and have you looked at what other information the search engine has to offer about the recycler?
 Are you satisfied with what you have seen?